Gioia3022/DevOps-Project-G-A/README.md

 ## 5. Docker and Docker compose

-* In order to use [Docker](https://docs.docker.com/get-docker/) make sure you installed it.
+* In order to use [Docker](https://docs.docker.com/get-docker/) You must install it.

 #### 5.1 Usage

-In a first moment we build an image
+First, we build an image

 ```sh
 docker build -t gioia3022/project_devops_g_a .